THS-International/website/src/markdown-pages/pt.md

 # **The Positions**

 The positions' workload is flexible according to the effort and creativity you want to invest.
-The following positions explain different kinds of work involved in the planning and execution of past Receptions.
-Positions may vary across Receptions.
+Positions may vary across Receptions, and these roles may change due to COVID-19.

 **EVENT MANAGER**

+• ****Coordinator for specific events throughout International Reception.

-* Create events and works together with Buddies to execute them
+• Create events and works together with buddies to execute them.

-* Activities range from museum and Skansen visits to city tours, hikes, sports activities or a pub crawl
+• Activities range from museum and Skansen visits to city tours, hikes, sports activities or gasques.

+• Opportunity to explore both your creative and manager sides by planning events and leading Buddies.

+  ****

 **OSQVIK MANAGER**

-* Manager of two Osqvik events and an additional Team Building event
+• Manager of two Osqvik events and an additional Team Building event.

-* Working closely with Buddies to create unforgettable experience at THS's cabin in the woods.
-It's a whole day of activities using creativity and ingenuity
+• Work closely with Buddies to create an unforgettable experience at THS's cabin in the woods.

+• A whole day of activities provides for a wide spectrum of ideas to come to life.

+• Opportunity to lead a larger group of Buddies in creating one of our most favoured events.

+****

 **BANQUET MANAGER**

-* Organising the Grand Banquet is our flagship event, the end of the Reception weeks
+• The Grand Banquet is our flagship event, the end of the reception weeks.

-* It involves ~200 attendants, features a formal dinner, live music and a theme
+• It involves ~200 attendants, features a formal dinner, live music, and a theme.

+• You get the opportunity to create the entirety of the Banquet - from dinner menus to stage performances.

+• Opportunity to work closely with and lead ~30 Buddies to finish up with our most memorable event.

+****

-**PARTY MANAGER**
+**PARTY/PUB MANAGER**

-* Managing and arranging all the party and after-party events located in Nymble
+• Manage and arrange all the pub events located in Nymble.

-* Working together with Buddies to create the best parties that have ever taken place in the student union
+• Work together with Buddies to create amazing evening activities for the new students.

+• Possibilities to let your imagination going wild to generate a variety of evening entertainment events.

+• Opportunity to coordinate Buddies and to become a first-hand expert on the requirements about events.

+****

 **HR MANAGER**

-* Role of handling matters related to Buddies - from their recruitment in Buddy Trainings to scheduling their work
+• Role of handling matters related to Buddies - from their recruitment to scheduling their work.

+• Explore your social and communication skills by actual HR matters, while getting good connections with Buddies.

-* Working closely with the Project Managers to make sure that the workforce is available
+• Work closely with Project Managers to make sure that the workforce is available.

+• Opportunity to coordinate ~50 Buddies.

+****

 **MARKETING MANAGER**

-* Responsible for handling matters related to communication, such as Facebook groups, Instagram, and website
+• Responsible for handling matters related to communication, such as Facebook groups and Instagram.

-* Managing channels towards students, such as our event sign-up page
+• Managing channels towards students, such as answering questions and event sign-up.

+• Opportunity to explore your skills in communication while representing the team for ~1000 students.

+• Organise the payment desks for paid events.

+• Work closely with the whole team in coordination.

+****

+**COLLABORATION MANAGER**

+• Responsible for handling matters regarding communication with potential and confirmed collaborators.

+• Set up a communication plan for collaborations.

+• Facilitate communication between the event managers and collaborators.

+• Opportunity to explore your skills in communication between different interest groups.

 **FINANCIAL MANAGER**

-* Supervisor role on financial expenses of the whole Reception
+• Supervisor role on financial expenses of the whole Reception.

+• Activities mainly involve accounting and analytical tasks.

+• Possibility to locate possible sponsors and secure good sponsorship deals for this and future receptions

-* Working closely together with the Project Managers to advise on financial issues, and THS International for accounting
+• Work closely together with the Project Managers to advise on financial issues, and THS International for accounting.

+• Work closely with the head of THS International and Project manager to establish corporate relations.

+• Opportunity to improve both your systematic approach to work and to develop a basic knowledge of accounting.

+****

-**KITCHEN MANAGER**
+**CATERING MANAGER**

+• Supervisor role of the kitchen during Gasques & Osqviks.

-* Leading Buddies in prepping and serving food for both students and working Buddies
+• Leading buddies in prepping and serving food for both students and working buddies.

-* Creating a menu for food and drinks during Gasques & Osqviks
+• Create a menu for food and drinks during Gasques & Osqviks.

+• Work closely with the logistics manager to purchase the required ingredients.

+• Opportunity to challenge your leadership and coordinate buddies.

+****

 **LOGISTICS MANAGER**

-* Making sure equipment required for the completion of events are available
+• Make sure the equipment required for the completion of events is available.

-* Purchasing supplies required for the executions of events, such as food, alcohol and decorations
+• Purchase supplies required for the executions of events, such as food, alcohol and the decorations.

+• Rent a car to transport everything needed to the correct location.
+A driver's license is mandatory.

+• Manage inventory of supplies.

+• Work closely with the whole Project Team

+• Opportunity to improve your communication and cooperation skills.

+****

 **IT MANAGER**

+• Possibility to shape this position the way you want it as the tasks are so widely spread

-* Building Project Management Tools in GSuite that improve the workflow for the entire team
+• Build Project Management Tools in GSuite that improve the workflow for the entire team for years to come

-* Creating a website for THS International and the International Reception.
-* Improving our Sign-Up System
+• Work on the new Sign-Up System that will be used by over 1 000 people

+• Work closely with the whole Project Team

+• The position requires coding.
+We work with React, Go, Postgres and GApps Script.
+Extensive prior knowledge is not required; you learn on the job.